ewerybody/melDrop/README.md

 # melDrop - the new one!
-Maya customization &amp; setup tool
+Maya customization &amp; setup tool - WIP

 ----------------------
 Still kind of a Maya enhancement distribution & setup thing.
 So I kept the name.